In a Nutshell:

 This, too, is a surprisingly strong component of our Autonomous ErgoChair review.
 As is the case with most of the office furniture sold today, if you decide you want one of these, the chair you pick will arrive at your door in a giant box and in several pieces, so you’ll need to spend some time unboxing and sorting pieces before putting it together.

-The good news is that the assembly instructions are quite clear, and the production quality of the chair is off-the-charts good, so the process itself is relatively painless.
+The good news is that the assembly instructions are quite clear, and the chair’s production quality is off the charts good, so the process itself is relatively painless.

 Autonomous AI ErgoChair Office Chair Color Variants